Solo - India’s Golden Triangle

 Day 7 Ranthambore - Jaipur

-After a final safari drive, we’ll make our way north-west to Jaipur, known as the ‘pink city’ for its rose-red palaces.
+After a final game drive, we’ll make our way north-west to Jaipur, known as the ‘pink city’ for its rose-red palaces.

 Day 8 Jaipur